gunnarahlberg/elm-faq/index.md

 Here are some common questions on the Elm IRC channel and on the mailing lists.
 Contributions to [this document](https://github.com/elm-community/elm-faq) are welcome.

+### What is the difference between `type` and `type alias`?

+`type` defines and names a new type (which behaves like an enum with data attached), and `type alias` gives a name to an existing type.

+`type alias` isn't creating a distinct type, it is literally just giving a name to an existing type.
+A type alias will save you keystrokes, but do nothing more. [ref](https://groups.google.com/forum/#!topic/elm-discuss/YgRqI5s2S7Y)

 ### Why does elm-repl (or elm-make) report "cannot find module 'Html'"?
 You need to install the Html module: